hummingbot/hummingbot-site/docs/blog/posts/dydx-v4-connector/index.md

     ```

 ## Additional Resources

+This sponsorship underscores dYdX and Hummingbot's commitment to empowering the crypto ecosystem with robust tools for traders and developers.
+We are proud to contribute to this initiative by providing a powerful and reliable connector that enhances the trading capabilities of our community.

 For more detailed information on how to get started with the dYdX connector, please visit our [dYdX Connector Documentation](/exchanges/dydx/).
 We are also working on a more detailed connector guide and a YouTube tutorial video, which will be available shortly to help you maximize your trading experience on dYdX.